One-Day Picnic Spots Near Mumbai

 This blog shares 26 such weekend getaways from Mumbai, it’s also covers places to visit near Mumbai in the monsoon where you can spend quality time with family and friends in nature’s lap doing either adventurous activities or capturing natural beauty in the eyes and camera or doing nothing and sitting ideally in the shades near the flowing river water.
-Let’s have a look at picnic spots near Mumbai one by one:
+If you’re looking to break the routine, planning a one day trip near Mumbai can be the perfect escape to recharge.

 Best Places to Visit Near Mumbai: